 And right now, Apple makes just one smart speaker, the HomePod.
 It’s not cheap and may not be as smart as Amazon's Echo range during some of our testing, but it sounds divine and is the one to pick if you’re worried about privacy or your personal data being thrown around like casino chips.

 [Update: The Amazon Echo has been given a huge design overhaul, and now sports a spherical design that's quite different to any Echo speaker we've seen before.
-It was announced at the Amazon 2020 event alongside new Echo Dot speakers, an upgraded Echo Show 10, and a new games streaming service called Amazon Luna.
+It was announced at an Amazon 2020 event alongside new Echo Dot speakers, an upgraded Echo Show 10, and a new games streaming service called Amazon Luna.

 But hold up.
 Let's not dive too far into what's on offer without a quick lesson in smart speakers first.